-In connection with his promotion to Chief Executive Officer, Mr. Dunn will receive an annual salary of \$250,000, as well as other employee benefits, pursuant to his Employment Agreement effective May 1, 2019 and amended June 11, 2020.
+In connection with his promotion to Chief Executive Officer, Mr. Dunn received an annual salary of \$250,000, as well as other employee benefits, pursuant to his Employment Agreement effective May 1, 2019 and amended June 11, 2020.
+On April 1, 2022, the Board of Director as recommended by the Compensation Committee with respect to his Employment Agreement increased his salary to \$300,000.

 William H. Avery.
 Mr. Avery was appointed on July 1, 2019 to the permanent position of President, following Mr. Avery's position as interim President since the April 12, 2019 resignation of Mr. Dustin Guinn as CEO, COO and President.
 Dated July 1, 2019, his Employment Agreement provides a salary at the annual rate of U.S. \$250,000 as well as other employee benefits and grants fully vested stock options for 100,000 shares of common stock.
-The Employment Agreement replaces a prior consulting agreement with Mr. Avery, who currently owns 720,000 shares of Company stock and 170,000 outstanding stock options.
-In connection with his promotion to President, Mr. Avery will continue to serve as General Counsel and as a Director.
+The Employment Agreement replaces a prior consulting agreement with Mr. Avery, who currently owns 800,000 shares of Company stock and 415,000 outstanding stock options.
+In connection with his promotion to President, Mr. Avery will continue to serve as General Counsel.
 William H. Avery was appointed to the Board as a non-employee director, effective September 1, 2013.